CuAuPro/alpr-system/README.md

 ## Features <a id='features'></a>

+ - Designed for Edge Devices: Optimized for Jetson Nano.
+ - High Performance: **AI inference up to 40 FPS**.
+ - Easy Integration: Seamlessly integrates into existing systems.
-- User authentication and authorization
+ - Admin Management: User authentication and management (Angular and Node.js).
-- Admin management with CRUD operations
-- MQTT communication
+ - MQTT Communication: Efficient message queuing and data transfer.
-- AI-based license plate recognition
+ - AI-based License Plate Recognition: High accuracy LPR and OCR.
-- GPIO interfacing for hardware control
+ - GPIO Interfacing: Control hardware such as parking ramps.
+ - Secure: All data is encrypted with HTTPS and Databus over TLS.
+ - Easy Deployment: Packed as Docker Compose.

 ## Technology Stack <a id='technology-stack'></a>